socnetv/app/docs/roadmaps/roadmap_ws12_cli_scripting_mode.md

 - `cancel` — invoke `Graph::slotCancelComputation()` directly (same effect as clicking a `QProgressDialog`'s Cancel button, without needing one).
 Needs two prerequisites first, not just the command itself:
-  - **A non-blocking dispatch variant.** Every long-running command today (`distances`/`distances_bench`, and any future `runGraphOperationAsync`-based command) only advances the script *after* the operation completes — `processNextInteractiveCommand()` is called from inside `onComplete`.
+  - **A non-blocking dispatch variant.** Every command today — both dispatch patterns above — only advances the script *after* its own operation genuinely completes.
 So a script can never run `cancel` while a prior command is still in flight; the next line isn't dispatched until the previous one is already done.
   - **A way to trigger Information Centrality / Eigenvector Centrality from a script at all.**
     Neither `distances` nor `distances_bench` reaches `Matrix::inverse()`/`powerIteration()` — no
     existing command does.